NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8A comes out faster
 - RA replaced with a set distance teleport
 - JA has bugs come out one frame sooner and hits 5 times instead of 3
-- Air throw added
+- JY added
 - Thrown by Shino 5Y is immune to mids and highs during the startup
+- 2Y
+  - Added
-- 2Y added; victim is immune to mids and highs until they are released
+  - Victim is immune to mids and highs until they are released
+  - First bug lifts
+  - Bug hitboxes travel slower
+  - Cannot sub until hit by the first bug (Follow up consistency has been improved)
+- 5X
-- 5X hitbox appears one frame sooner; one less frame of super freeze
+  - Hitbox appears one frame sooner
+  - One less frame of super freeze (TODO: Now 2 less?)
+  - Hitbox appears one frame later (better range)
+- 2X
+  - Bugs spawn faster
-- 2X bugs spawn faster, each hit does 1 more damage; slightly less lift
+  - Each hit does 1 more damage
+  - Slightly less lift
+  - Hitbox travels slightly more vertically to improve consistency

 ### Kiba